ncecere/abr/README.md

 | `NEWZNAB_REQUEST_TIMEOUT_MS`, `JOB_CONCURRENCY`, `SEARCH_INTERVAL_MINUTES`, `DOWNLOAD_POLL_INTERVAL_SECONDS` | Operational tuning knobs | see `.env.example` |

 Operator-level settings (port, active downloader, library root, indexers, formats, download clients) are persisted in the database via the Settings UI and should not be hard-coded in `.env`.

+### Configuring the app

+Open the **Settings** tab in the UI to manage everything outside of `.env`.

+1. **Indexers**
+   - Click **Add Indexer** and enter the provider name, base URL (e.g., `https://api.nzbgeek.info`), API key, and default categories.
+The form accepts comma-separated category ids and automatically adds 3030/3035/3036/3040 if you omit them.
+Existing indexers can be edited, tested, or deleted via the `…` menu on each card.
+The UI masks API keys, but the full key is stored in the database.
+2. **Formats**
+   - The Formats tab controls which file extensions the importer considers.
+Click **Add Format**, provide a label (e.g., `MP4`), a comma-separated list of extensions (`mp4`), and a priority (lower numbers mean “higher priority”).
+Disable formats if you want to skip specific containers.
+3. **Download Clients**
+   - Add SABnzbd or NZBGet instances by selecting the type, host, port, and credentials.
+The `Category` field should match the queue/category configured in your downloader (ABR defaults to `audiobooks`).
+Once a client is saved you can test connectivity from the `…` menu.
+4. **Path mappings**
+   - If your downloader writes to a path that differs from ABR’s filesystem (e.g., SAB sees `/shared/downloads` while ABR sees `/Volumes/nfs-shared/downloads`), create a mapping under **Download Clients → Path mappings**.
+Set the “Remote path” to the downloader’s view and “Local path” to ABR’s view.
+The importer rewrites every completed download path using these mappings before moving files.
+5. **Default downloader**
+   - Under the **Server** tab choose the active download client from the dropdown.
+ABR queues new releases against that client.
+This tab also lets you change the library root/port/search interval; after saving, restart if the UI shows “Restart required”.

 ## Data flow